Scholz calls for state of emergency in Germany

 Energy News Beat

-The post Dali arrives in China for repairs appeared first on Energy News Beat.
+The post Moscow sees India as major market for LNG – deputy energy minister appeared first on Energy News Beat.

 Energy News Beat

-The post Welsh offshore wind could bring in $41bn of investments by 2035 appeared first on Energy News Beat.
+The post Chantiers gets maintenance deal for two French offshore wind substations appeared first on Energy News Beat.